ParedesGab/PP1/README.md

 - The text is written to engage all audiences, for example, using the analogy of a winter coat in Caribbean heat to help users imagine life as this nematode.

 - The video, shows several *Laxus oneistus* in motion, and the caption, highlights their resemblance with rice noodles but, in fact, the whiteness is the bacteria on the surface.

+- This section was made responsive, and from Tablets up flex box with flex direction row was used.

 ![Highlights Section](documentation/main_cons.png)